JeremiahKaren/35percent.github.io/heygate-regeneration-faq.md

 __Footnotes:__

 [^1]: See paragraph 14 of [this July 2007 Executive report](http://moderngov.southwark.gov.uk/Data/Overview%20&%20Scrutiny%20Committee/20070709/Agenda/Cover%20report.pdf)

-[^2]: See paragraph 50(ix) of the [Heygate Tribunal evidence](http://crappistmartin.github.io/images/LL_Response_EIR.pdf) - _"The Council’s costs as at January 2013 amounted to about £47.5 million in capital expenditure and just under £18 million in review costs managing the estate"_.
+[^2]: See paragraph 50(ix) of the [Heygate Tribunal evidence](http://crappistmartin.github.io/images/LL_Response_EIR.pdf) for more information on this - _"The Council’s costs as at January 2013 amounted to about £47.5 million in capital expenditure and just under £18 million in review costs managing the estate"_.
+The £18m review costs include the lost revenue over the decant period.

-[^3]: See See para 76 of the [Project Director's evidence](http://crappistmartin.github.io/images/LBS_Jon_Abbott.pdf) and this [2012 council report](http://moderngov.southwark.gov.uk/documents/s30387/120709%20Heygate%20Estate%20Demolition%20Business%20Case%20signed%20report.pdf).
+[^3]: Para 76 of the [Project Director's evidence](http://crappistmartin.github.io/images/LBS_Jon_Abbott.pdf) and this [2012 council report](http://moderngov.southwark.gov.uk/documents/s30387/120709%20Heygate%20Estate%20Demolition%20Business%20Case%20signed%20report.pdf) confirm that demolition of the main Heygate site was forward-funded by the Council but reimbursed by Lendlease, but the demolition of the Wingrave/Rodney Rd site was solely funded by the Council.

 [^4]: See this [2012 cost appraisal study](http://heygateestate.files.wordpress.com/2012/12/genslerheygate.pdf) by global architects [Gensler](http://gensler.com) and construction consultancy [Baqus](http://baqus.co.uk).

 [^5]: See 'Heygate Headlease Premium' on page 6 and the 'Rodney Road Headlease Premium' on page 10 of the [Regeneration Agreement](http://southwarknotes.files.wordpress.com/2013/02/ra.pdf).

 [^6]: See "Developer's Priority Return" and "Development Management Fee" on pg 83 of the leaked [Regeneration Agreement](http://southwarknotes.files.wordpress.com/2013/02/ra.pdf).

 [^7]: See para 86 of the Project Director's [Tribunal evidence](http://crappistmartin.github.io/images/LBS_Jon_Abbott.pdf)

 [^8]: See section 2 of the [S106 Draft Heads of Terms](planbuild.southwark.gov.uk/documents/?GetDocument=%7b%7b%7b!p5dzbz5vS8ke08vHYd6d2Q%3d%3d!%7d%7d%7d) for details of all S106 planning contributions.

 [^9]: See page 59 of the [original regeneration masterplan](https://www.scribd.com/doc/198503633/EandC-RegenMk1SLRplans) and the ['Heygate Action Plan' right-to-return documents](http://embed.verite.co/timeline/?source=0Aprl6XcACewydEhRaWFOLVBfUjBSVW1HUGVZNEhGeFE&font=Bevan-PotanoSans&maptype=toner&lang=en&hash_bookmark=true&start_zoom_adjust=2&height=650#19).